 2. Know your dog’s peak potty occasions.

-There are three activities after which your puppy MUST be brought outside to potty:
+There are three activities after which your new dog MUST be brought outside to potty:

-Carry or walk your pooch outside to her designated potty zone immediately after any of the above activities, and at least once every few hours while you are awake.
+Carry or walk your pooch outside to their designated potty zone immediately after any of the above activities, and at least once every few hours while you’re awake.

-If she decides to eat a stick or chase a butterfly – bring her back inside and try again in five minutes.
-Repeat until she potties.
-Never scold, but don’t allow her to get distracted from the task at hand.
-She is outside to potty, not to dilly dally.
+If they decide to eat a stick or chase a butterfly – bring them back inside and try again in five minutes.
+Repeat until they do their business.
+Never scold them, but also don’t allow them to get distracted from the task at hand.
+They’re outside to do their business, not to dilly dally.

-If she does her business – Yay!
+If they do their business – yay!
 It’s time for a big celebration with lots of kisses!
 Our dogs live to make us happy, so positive feedback will work better than any snack.
 If you do decide to use training treats, pick something small and low in calories – treats can add up!

-3. Use a crate for overnight and times you aren’t at home.
+3. Use a crate for overnight and when you aren’t at home.

-When choosing a crate for your new fuzzbutt, make sure that she can stand up to her full height and complete a full turn when inside.
+When choosing a crate for your new dog, make sure they can stand up to their full height and complete a full turn inside.
 Do not purchase an oversized crate.
 Dogs will avoid going potty in their sleep space, so make sure there isn’t room to potty on one end and sleep at the other.